joshfire/angela/README.md

 When run without parameter or option, Angela lists all files that end with `.spec.js` or `Spec.js` in the current working directory (and its subdirectories), starts a PhantomJS server in the background that exposes a WebDriver endpoint on port `8195` and runs the spec files it found against PhantomJS.
 It reports the results to the console.

-Spec files are run one after the other using the same browser session unless you set the `--sessionperspec` flag (but note that this slows down execution a lot).
+Spec files are run one after the other using the same browser session unless you set the `--sessionperspec` flag (this does slow down execution quite a bit, though).

 Set the `path` parameter to the spec file to run or to the folder that contains the spec files to run to override default behavior.